 Homeowners who have equity in their homes often take out a home equity line of credit to pay for emergencies, large purchases or even home renovations.
-These lines of credit are great because there are a ton of options for repayment during the 10-year draw period.
+These lines of credit are great because there are a ton of options for repayment during the draw period.

 Why should I consider HELOC refinancing?

 If you choose to pay only the interest on your HELOC instead of paying down a part or all of the balance during the first 10 years, you may be in for a huge shock when you reach the end of the draw period — especially if interest rates have risen since you first took out the HELOC.
 If you find yourself unable to afford the necessary monthly payments after the end of the draw period, then you may want to consider refinancing your home equity line of credit.